Mount Nebo (Arkansas): History

 Mount Nebo is a flat-topped mountain about 5 mi west of the city of Dardanelle, from which it is accessed by Arkansas Highway 155.
 The mountaintop is roughly in the shape of an apostrophe or teardrop, with a point at its northwesterly tip, and a wide south-facing base, from which curving sides trend north to northwest.
 A few hundred feet below the summit is a "bench", or slightly wider terrace, from which the shoulders of the mount slope steeply down to the valley floor.
 The bench is impervious to water so rainwater percolating down through the soil builds up in the underlying pockets and results in the numerous springs found on the Bench Trail.

+The mountain was identified on early maps as Magazin(e) Mt.

 Early settlers on the mountain built log structures on the bench, near where springs were located.
 The bench proved to be wide enough for a road and building sites.
 Most or all of the original 12 log cabins, including the first built by Colonel Sam Dickins of Virginia, burned or deteriorated during the Civil War.

 The mountain was named Nebo by Mrs. Louis White after the Civil War in the late 1860s.
 She named it after the mountain mentioned in the bible from which Moses had a view of the Promised Land.
 The Whites and other Dardanelle families lived on the mountain during the summer months.
 The White home stood on the bench by Nebo Springs until 1934.